 Let me know when you're finished with the computer.

 This is an expression for talking about time loosely.
 "The next week or so" means "about the next week".
-It could be in 5 days, in 10 days, etc. Here's an example from the "Questions" page on this site:
+It could be in 5 days, in 10 days, etc. For example:

 (Print this lesson)